Mayank16092003/bridgeLabz__2113000007/README.md

 8. Java 2 Dimensional Array (Matrix)
 9. Accessing, finding size, etc of Multi-Dimensional Array
-10. Using Java System error() message and exit() method
+10. Using Java System error() message and exit() method on 28-01-2025 learned about methods and key points of this day learning was:- User Defined Methods
+Using Methods Multiple Times
+Making Methods more Dynamic
+Recursive Methods
+Java Static Methods
+Java Standard Library Methods
+java.lang.Math class